drewlyton/blog-posts/3 Shape Up Tactics Every Product Team Can Use.md

 A good way to brainstorm possible rabbit holes is to imagine what someone would put as a *Blocker* in their daily standup.
 How can you mitigate that blocker before it happens?

-Investing the time up front to discover and work around these problems can earn you back many multiples the amount on the back end.
+Investing the time up front to discover and work around these problems will almost always pay off on the back end.
 The same can be said for establishing...

 ### 🛑 No Gos - Out of Bounds
 Maintaining a technical team's focus during a long project is one of the hardest things to do.
 Great designers and engineers are perfectionists.
 If given the opportunity, they'd sit and polish each piece until it was spotless.
 But with a fixed deadline for every project, we don't have that luxury.

 So, in order to keep everyone on track, maintain momentum, and limit distractions - it's important to establish what the solution is, *and what it isn't*.
-By doing this, it sets the tone for the team that they are encouraged and empowered to **say no** (or not yet) to scope creep.
+By doing this, it sets the tone for the team that they are encouraged and empowered to **say no** (or not yet).

 These *No Gos* are also great for calling out future improvements to the solution that can be pitched in the future.
-This makes sure ideas that were cut for time aren't forgotten and that there is complete clarity across customer support, management, and quality control what is and isn't being shipped on day 1.
+This makes sure ideas that were cut for time aren't forgotten.
+This also creates clarity across customer support, management, and quality control of what is and isn't being shipped on day one.
 This protects the engineering team from being stalled by disagreements about the requirements of a project halfway through its development.

 ## That's it for now.
 As you can tell, I love these tools.
 But this post is getting absurdly long 😆.